anaregdesign/go-aoai/README.md

 func (a *AzureOpenAI) ChatCompletionStream(ctx context.Context, request ChatRequest, consumer func(ChatResponse) error) error
 ```
 `ChatCompletionStream` is a streaming api of `ChatCompletion`
-If a field `ChatRequest.Stream` is `true`, it will return a stream of responses with response header `Content-Type', 'text/event-stream'`.
+If a field `ChatRequest.Stream` is `true`, it will return a stream of responses with response header `Content-Type: text/event-stream'`.
 We can process each chunk of response with `consumer` function as same as `CompletionStream`.

 #### Usecase